 Most homeowners in Prince Edward Island purchase insurance to protect themselves from loss or damage to their home and/or personal belongings.
 If you are renting an apartment or house in Prince Edward Island, you should consider purchasing tenant insurance because, in the event of a fire or other event, the owner of the property’s insurance will not protect your personal belongings.

 The cost of insurance depends on different factors such as the value of the property and its contents.
-If you are working with a real estate agent to purchase a home in PEI, that person will be able to help you find an insurance company.
+If you are working with a real estate agent to purchase a home in Prince Edward Island, that person will be able to help you find an insurance company.
 The PEI Business Guide lists numerous insurance agencies.

 In Canada, when you finance the purchase of a home through a lender, that is known as a "mortgage."
 The Canada Mortgage and Housing Corporation offers an online housing guide for newcomers in multiple languages that is helpful for any first-time home buyer.

-Island Information has a thorough list of PEI banks and credit unions that may offer mortgages.
+Island Information has a thorough list of Prince Edward Island banks and credit unions that may offer mortgages.